CosmWasm/cosmwasm/SEMANTICS.md

 with an optional data "result".
 This result is hashed into the next block hash to be provable and can return some essential state (although in general client apps rely on Events more).
 This result is more commonly used to pass results between contracts or modules in the sdk.
+Note that the `ResultHash` includes only the `Code` (non-zero meaning error) and `Result` (data) from the transaction.
+Events and log are available via queries, but there are no light-client proofs possible.

 If the contract sets `data`, this will be returned in the `result` field.
 `attributes` is a list of `{key, value}` pairs which will be